 - You should be aware that terrorists may launch attacks during religious festivals and holidays, significant dates and anniversaries.
 Places of worship have been targeted during the Christmas and Easter periods in recent years.

-- We strongly advise you not to travel to Bauchi, Borno, Gombe, Kano, Kaduna, Plateau, Yobe and Adamawa states because of the ongoing very high threat of terrorist attack, very high threat of kidnapping, the volatile security situation, including ongoing inter-communal tensions, and frequent violent attacks on public places.
+- We strongly advise you not to travel to Bauchi, Borno, Gombe, Kano, Kaduna, Plateau, Yobe and Adamawa states because of the ongoing very high threat of terrorist attack, very high threat of kidnapping, the volatile security situation and frequent violent attacks on public places.
 If you are in these states you should leave immediately.

-- We strongly advise you not to travel to the riverine areas (river or swamp areas on or close to the coast) of Bayelsa, Delta, Rivers Akwa Ibom and Cross River states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks especially against foreign oil facilities and personnel.
+- We strongly advise you not to travel to the riverine areas (river or swamp areas on or close to the coast) of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks especially against foreign oil facilities and personnel.

 - Given the unpredictable security situation in Nigeria, we strongly recommend that you register your travel and contact details with us, so we can contact you in an emergency.